-- F7.
-Fee Credits will not be awarded as a result of the deferral or withdrawal from modules of fewer than 30 credits. - F8.
-Fee Credits will not be awarded where the original fee was paid by waiver or credit issued by The Open University. - F9.
-You may apply for consideration of a Discretionary Fee Credit or Refund if you defer your studies due to extenuating personal circumstances and can provide evidence of meeting the Conditions specified by The Open University, found in Appendix 2.
-Further information can be found in Section H: Discretionary Fee Credits and Refunds. - F10.
+- F10.
 If you are studying in Northern Ireland and have paid your fees (wholly or in part) with a tuition fee loan and you defer or withdraw from your studies, you will not be liable for any fees due to be paid by tuition fee loan after that date and your loan liability will be adjusted as appropriate. - F11.
 If you are registered on module T802 and fail TMA 01, you may be eligible to defer T802 and receive an enhanced Fee Credit of 80%.
-You must inform The Open University of your decision to defer within 28 days of the University contacting you regarding your marked TMA. - F12.
-If you register on module S810 (and all versions) prior to receiving your module results for one or more of the postgraduate core Science modules and subsequently fail, you will be eligible to defer S810 and receive an enhanced Fee Credit of 80%.
+You must inform The Open University of your decision to defer within 28 days of The Open University contacting you regarding your marked TMA 01. - F12.
+If you register on module S810 (and all versions) prior to receiving your module results for one or more of the postgraduate core Science modules prior to commencing S810 and subsequently fail, you will be eligible to defer S810 and receive an enhanced Fee Credit of 80%.
 Deferral requests must be received within 28 days of your fail result being published. - F13.
 If you begin Stage 3 of either the F55 (MA in Childhood and Youth) or F70 (Master's Degree in Education) prior to receiving your Stage 2 module results, and subsequently fail your Stage 2 modules, you will be eligible to defer your Stage 3 modules and receive an enhanced Fee Credit of 80%.
 Deferral requests must be received within 28 days of your fail result being published. - F14.
-Fee Credits are not permitted for use against Microcredentials or Apprenticeship Programmes.
+Fee Credits are not permitted for use against Microcredentials or Apprenticeship Programmes. - F15.
+If you have failed the academic elements, but successfully completed the work-based elements of particular postgraduate Social Work modules as listed in the Conditions of Registration: Supplementary Agreement (Social Work) you will pay an adjusted Repeat Fee as detailed within the Supplementary Agreement.

-Version number: 1.1 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2021 Date for review: March 2022
+Version number: 1.0 Approved by: Delegate of Director, Academic Services Effective from: 1 August 2022 Date for review: March 2023